-Will My Insurance Cover It If I Choose a Different Setting/Provider than Recommended?
+Will Your Insurance Cover It If You Choose a Different Setting/Provider than Recommended?

 That depends on your insurance and your coverage.
 You do have to meet certain medical requirements for the different settings of care to receive Medicare coverage.
 Also, some Medicare plans, such as Medicare Advantage ones, limit you to providers within their network.
 Work with your care team or primary care physician to determine if you meet the requirements of a particular setting.
 Make sure to discuss your goals, so they can fully understand your long-term needs and the setting that will best help you meet them.
 In some circumstances, you can consult with your preferred provider to see if they can work with your insurance to help you receive coverage.

 Your care team is required to provide you and your loved one with information concerning the quality of care of providers in your area, but take time to do a little research yourself.
 Look at patient reviews on websites.
 Ask family and friends with similar conditions who have had good outcomes and experiences.
 Where and who you receive care from matters, so take time to look around and find the best provider to help you reach your recovery goals.

 Perhaps a family member can tour a facility you are considering or take a virtual tour online.
 By understanding the different settings of care now, you are already taking a step in the right direction.

 The content of this site is for informational purposes only and should not be taken as professional medical advice.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding any medical conditions or treatments.